 NM: What about third-party plugins?
 Which are your go-to plugins and what do you use them for?

 G:Native Instruments Massive and Absynth are my go to synths.
 Massive is a bit more raw and crunchy so I tend to use it more.
 I use Reaktor for glitching during live performance.
-Sometimes I will use Lounge Lizard because I think the Rhodes sound is pretty dope!
+Sometimes I will use Lounge Lizard because I think its sound is pretty dope!
 Also, I always use iZotope Ozone to master my tracks.